caraboides/lilafestivalapp/README.md

 * Possibly change default year in `switch.sh` script
 * Update colors in `theme.dart` if necessary

+## Maintenance

+Run `flutter pub outdated` to check for dependency updates.

 ## Tests

 We use mockito for creating mocks in our tests.
 Since the introduction of null safety in dart, mockito requires code